-- 5 Unless specified otherwise in paragraphs 5A-21, Australian Accounting Standards apply to: - (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other not-for-profit entity that is a reporting entity; - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements; and - (d) for-profit private sector entities that have public accountability and are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (e) other for-profit private sector entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after 1 July 2021.

-- 6 AASB 8 Operating Segments and AASB 120 Accounting for Government Grants and Disclosure of Government Assistance applies to apply as set out in paragraph 5, provided the entity is a for-profit entity. - (a) each for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other for-profit reporting entity; - (c) financial statements of a for-profit entity that are, or are held out to be, general purpose financial statements; and - (d) for-profit private sector entities that have public accountability and are required by legislation to comply with Australian Accounting Standards. - 6A AASB 17 Insurance Contracts applies as set out in paragraph 5, - (a) each entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other reporting entity; and - (e) financial statements that are, or are held out to be, general purpose financial statements; except when the entity is: - (da) a superannuation entity applying AASB 1056; or - (eb) a not-for-profit public sector entity. - 7 AASB 101 Presentation of Financial Statements, AASB 107 Statement of Cash Flows, AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors, AASB 1048 Interpretation of Standards and AASB 1054 Australian Additional Disclosures apply to: - (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act; - (b) general purpose financial statements of each not-for-profit entity that is a reporting entity; - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements; and - (d) for-profit private sector entities that have public accountability and are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (e) other for-profit private sector entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after 1 July 2021. - 8 [Deleted by the AASB] AASB 120 Accounting for Government Grants and Disclosure of Government Assistance applies to: - (a) each for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other for-profit reporting entity; - (c) financial statements of a for-profit entity that are, or are held out to be, general purpose financial statements; and - (d) for profit private sector entities that have public accountability and are required by legislation to comply with Australian Accounting Standards. - 9 AASB 133 Earnings per Share applies to: - (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity or discloses earnings per share; and - (b) for-profit private sector entities that have public accountability and are required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act or disclose earnings per share.

-- 10 AASB 134 Interim Financial Reporting applies to: - (a) each disclosing entity required to prepare half-year financial reports in accordance with Part 2M.3 of the Corporations Act; - (b) interim financial reports that are general purpose financial statements of each other not-forprofit entity that is a reporting entity; and - (c) each entity that elects to prepare interim financial reports that are, or are held out to be, general purpose financial statements; - (d) interim financial reports of for-profit private sector entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (e) interim financial reports of other for-profit private sector entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after 1 July 2021.
+- 5 Unless specified otherwise in paragraphs 6-21, Australian Accounting Standards apply to: - (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other not-for-profit entity that is a reporting entity: - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements; - (d) for-profit private sector entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (e) other for-profit private sector entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after 1 July 2021. - 6 AASB 8 Operating Segments and AASB 120 Accounting for Government Grants and Disclosure of Government Assistance apply as set out in paragraph 5, provided the entity is a for-profit entity. - Except as specified in paragraph 20C, AASB 101 Presentation of Financial Statements, AASB 107 Statement of Cash Flows, AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors and AASB 1048 Interpretation of Standards apply to: - (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act; - (b) general purpose financial statements of each not-for-profit entity that is a reporting entity; - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements; - (d) for-profit private sector entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (e) other for-profit private sector entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after 1 July 2021. - 8 [Deleted by the AASB] - 9 AASB 133 Earnings per Share applies to: - (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity or discloses earnings per share; and - (b) for-profit private sector entities that are required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act or disclose earnings per share. - 10 AASB 134 Interim Financial Reporting applies to: - (a) each disclosing entity required to prepare half-year financial reports in accordance with Part 2M.3 of the Corporations Act; - (b) interim financial reports that are general purpose financial statements of each not-for-profit entity that is a reporting entity; - (c) each entity that elects to prepare interim financial reports that are, or are held out to be, general purpose financial statements; - (d) interim financial reports of for-profit private sector entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (e) interim financial reports of other for-profit private sector entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after 1 July 2021.